esl/MongooseIM/doc/developers-guide/REST-interface-to-metrics.md

 ### Security notice

-Currently there is no auth mechanism for the HTTP API.
-That's why we recommend to expose this API only on some private interface or port hidden behind a firewall so not everyone can access the API.
-Above configuration starts the API only on loopback interface.
+An auth mechanism for the HTTP API has not yet been made available.
+That's why we recommend to expose this API only using a private interface or a port hidden behind a firewall to limit the access to the API.
+The above configuration starts the API only on a loopback interface.

 ## Response format

-Currently web-services responses are composed in JSON format with root element containing one or more attributes as response elements.
+Currently the web-service responses are composed in a JSON format with a root element containing one or more attributes as response elements.

 Example response: